There are things to do in downtown Las Vegas that even the locals love.

-Most of the iconic Vegas neon signs are now at the Neon Museum, but if you want to catch some of the classics, downtown Vegas is the place to go.
-Some popular ones include Vegas Vic, Vegas Vickie, and Oscar’s Martini.
+Most iconic Vegas neon signs are retired and now at the Neon Museum, but if you still want to catch some of the classics, downtown Vegas is the place to go.
+Some popular ones include Vegas Vic, Vegas Vickie (moved inside Circa), and Oscar’s Martini.